-The Summitview / Wildcat project is designed to reduce congestion and improve capacity of the intersection, especially during the peak times when traffic to and from Mountain Ridge Middle School and Mountain Vista High School exceed capacity.
-The project will widen Summitview north of Wildcat Reserve Parkway for an additional lane of traffic from the north, providing a southbound right turn lane, through lane, and left turn lane, with one northbound lane.
+The Summit View / Wildcat project is designed to reduce congestion and improve capacity of the intersection, especially during the peak times when traffic to and from Mountain Ridge Middle School and Mountain Vista High School exceed capacity.
+The project will widen Summit View north of Wildcat Reserve Parkway for an additional lane of traffic from the north, providing a southbound right turn lane, through lane, and left turn lane, with one northbound lane.
 This will allow removal of the split phasing of the traffic signal and significantly improve signal timing and capacity during the school peak hours.
 Work will also be done on the south side of Wildcat to improve the alignment of the through northbound lane coming from Mountain Vista High School and Mountain Ridge Middle School.
-Utilities and traffic conduit will be relocated and installed, respectively, during the Summer / Fall of 2015.
-Roadway widening will begin in the Summer of 2016.
-For further questions, contact Neil Sarno at NSarno@douglas.co.us
+Utilities and traffic conduit were relocated and installed, respectively, during the Summer / Fall of 2015.
+Roadway widening construction began the Summer of 2016.
+For further questions, contact Neil Sarno at SummitviewWRPImp@douglas.co.us

 Quebec / Lincoln / University Improvement Project

 This is a multi-phase operational and maintenance project that focuses on improvements and approaches to this intersection.
 The first phase of this Project focused on rebuilding the existing concrete pavement.
 Approximately 10,000 square yards of existing concrete pavement were replaced.
 The first phase of construction was completed in Spring 2013.
-The second phase of the Project will focus on adding a northbound right-turn lane from Quebec Street to Lincoln Avenue and fix vertical grade issue that exist on the southeast corner of the intersection.
+The second phase of the Project will focus on improving the northbound right-turn lane from Quebec Street to Lincoln Avenue and the acceleration lane on EB Lincoln Avenue, widen Lincoln Avenue for future EB lane and fix vertical grade issue that exist on the southeast corner of the intersection.

 Final design and ROW have been completed and utility relocation are ongoing.
-Improvements are anticipated to start in June and be completed in the Fall of 2016.
+The Improvements started in June and are expected to be completed in the Fall of 2016.
 Other future phases of the Project will focus on widening of other legs of the intersection in order to provide for additional capacity improvements.
 The current temporary barrier located at Dutch Creek Street and Quebec will remain there until the Phase 2 project is completed and the traffic has stabilized at the Lincoln Avenue / Quebec intersection (no sooner than Fall 2016).

 For further information about construction and utility relocation schedule, please contact Dennis Lobberding at QuebecLincoln@douglas.co.us.